ymw0331/Springboot-Thymeleaf-Examples/README.md

-# springboot-thymeleaf-examples
+# Springboot-Thymeleaf-Examples
-Examples of Thymeleaf project from Udemy -  Spring Boot 3 Thymeleaf REAL-TIME Web Application - Blog App
+##Examples of Thymeleaf project from Udemy -  Spring Boot 3 Thymeleaf REAL-TIME Web Application - Blog App

-What is Thymeleaf?
+**What is Thymeleaf?**

 Thymeleaf is a modern server-side Java template engine for both web and standalone environments, capable of processing HTML, XML, JavaScript, CSS, and even plain text.